actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/01 Introduction.md

 ## Purpose of the Example Application

-In this tutorial, a small distributed system will be built in which time clients can subscribe to time servers for continuously receiving the current time of the server.
+In this tutorial, a small distributed system will be built, in which time clients can subscribe to time servers for continuously receiving the current time of the server.
 Therefore time user components will search for available time provider components and subscribe to all providers they can find (see Fig.1a).
 The time providers remember the subscribed time user components.
 They then periodically (e.g. every 5 seconds) send their current time to all subscribed time users components (see Fig.1b).

 a) ![01 Introduction@subscribe.png](subscribe.png)
 b) ![01 Introduction@publish.png](publish.png)